 - Americans are three times more likely to express confidence in a small business than they are in a larger business.

-These are just a few facts on small businesses from across the U.S. Keep browsing, for more comprehensive statistics on SMBs from all 50 U.S. states.
+These are just a few facts on small businesses from across the US.
+Keep browsing my website for more comprehensive statistics on SMBs from all 50 US states.